dmentipl/plonk/README.md

 conda install plonk
 ```

+This will install the required dependencies.
 Note: you may need to first add the `conda-forge` channel with `conda config --add channels conda-forge`.
-This will install the required dependencies.
+I also recommend strictly using conda-forge which you can do with `conda config --set channel_priority true`.
 For details on Conda, see <https://docs.conda.io/>.

 ### pip